Keiji Haino: History

 Haino's initial artistic outlet was theatre, inspired by the radical writings of Antonin Artaud.
 An epiphanic moment came when he heard The Doors' "When The Music's Over" and changed course towards music.
 After brief stints in a number of blues and experimental outfits, he formed improvisational rock band Lost Aaraaf in 1970.
 In the mid 1970s, having left Lost Aaraaf, he collaborated with psychedelic multi-instrumentalist Magical Power Mako.

 His musical output throughout the late 1970s is scarcely documented, that is until the formation of his rock duo Fushitsusha in 1978 (although their first LP did not surface until 1989).
 This outfit initially consisted of Haino on guitar and vocals, and Tamio Shiraishi on synthesizer.
 With the departure of Shiraishi and the addition of Jun Hamano (bass) and Shuhei Takashima (drums), Fushitsusha operated as a trio.
 The lineup soon changed, with Yasushi Ozawa (bass) and Jun Kosugi (drums) performing throughout the 1990s, but returned to a duo with Haino supplementing percussion with tape-loops.

 Haino formed Aihiyo in 1998, principally playing a diverse range of covers (including The Rolling Stones, The Ronettes, and the Jimi Hendrix Experience), transforming the original material into Haino's unique form of garage psychedelia.

 NHK, Japan's national broadcaster, banned him from broadcast from 1973 to 2013.

 Other groups Haino has formed include Vajra (with underground folk singer Kan Mikami and drummer Toshiaki Ishizuka), Knead (with the avant-prog outfit Ruins), Sanhedolin (with Yoshida Tatsuya of Ruins and Mitsuru Nasuno of Korekyojinn, Altered States and Ground Zero) and a solo project called Nijiumu.
 He has also collaborated with many artists, including Faust, Boris, Derek Bailey, Joey Baron, Peter Brötzmann, Lee Konitz, Loren Mazzacane Connors, Charles Gayle, Earl Kuck, Bill Laswell, Musica Transonic, Stephen O'Malley, Makigami Koichi, Ayuo, Merzbow, Oren Ambarchi, Jim O'Rourke, John Zorn, Yamantaka Eye, John Duncan, Fred Frith, Charles Hayward and John Butcher.

+In 2025, a Haino concert scheduled to take place at Metz's Saint-Étienne Cathedral was moved to the Centre Pompidou-Metz following a mobilization of traditionalist Catholic movements, including banned far-right organization Civitas.